 Out of all this grew a core belief in the uniqueness of each individual and of the experiences and relationships that may have led you to seeking therapy.
 Being an integrative counsellor means that I draw on different approaches and techniques (Person Centred, Psychodynamic, and Existential) depending on your own unique needs.
 My aim is to build a trusting relationship within a confidential framework that will help you to better understand what is going on for you, both in terms of your present circumstances and the patterns in your life.
 Our goal will be to create increased self-awareness and self-acceptance, which can aid positive life changes and personal growth.

 I offer weekly therapy sessions for adults on a long, medium or short-term basis.
-At present, I am only offering sessions via Zoom or telephone, although I have become a complete convert to how well these media work for the therapeutic process.

 Training, qualifications & experience

 BACP is one of the UK’s largest professional bodies for counselling and psychotherapy.
 Therapists registered with the Association fall into a number of different membership categories such as Individual Member, Registered Member MBACP and Registered Member MBACP (Accred), each standing for different levels of training and experience.
 MBACP (Accred) and MBACP (Snr Accred) members have achieved a substantial level of training and experience approved by the Association.